pagopa/devopslab-infra/src/aks-ephemeral/README.md

 ### Target setup

-Start the target of some core resources:
+Start the target terraform of some core resources, to create some core features needed by cluster

 1. Vnet and vnet rg